 Don’t worry if you haven’t got the cash to splash (they are hella spenny), lots of the pleasure is just in browsing the pretty ass buildings.
-You’ll thank me when you see them.
+You’ll thank us when you see them.

 Take a Tour of the National Theatre

-This is one of my recently discovered solo London activities.
+This is one of our recently discovered solo London activities.
 The National Theatre is the place to go to see some of the city’s most exciting and innovative productions.